dama-lab/multi-atlas-segmentation/README.md

          export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:"$HOME/nifty_seg/lib"

      (`$HOME` represent your home directory, which is located at `/home/YourUserName/`).

+    - After setting up the system variables, reinitialize your bash environment by simply type `bash` in the terminal, or open a new termina, or logout/login again.
+To check if the `NiftyReg` and `NiftySeg` has been installed and loaded successfully in the correct location:

+         `which reg_resample`

+         `which seg_LabFusion`

-- After the above "installation" procedure, you're ready to use the script.
+- After the above "installation" procedure.
+Now you're ready to use the script.
 The bash script is compatible with Linux/Windows/Mac system.

 **Usage**